fhiso/legacy-format/data-model.md

 ### COPR   {#COPR}

-A statement that accompanies data to protect it from unlawful duplication and distribution.
+Copyright: a statement that accompanies data to protect it from unlawful duplication and distribution.

 Contexts
 :   .`[HEAD]`.`[COPR]`